shilongjaycui/CS312/README.md

-# Algorithm Design & Analysis
+# CS 312: Algorithm Design & Analysis
 Algorithms are so fun and powerful!
 I had a blast learning about algorithms such as divide-and-conquer, searching, and dynamic programming.